2018 World Series of Poker

-The 2018 World Series of Poker (WSOP) is the 49th annual tournament, and took place from May 30 to July 17 at the Rio All Suite Hotel and Casino in Las Vegas, Nevada.
-There was a record 78 bracelet events.
+The 2018 World Series of Poker (WSOP) was the 49th annual World Series of Poker event, and took place from May 30 to July 17 at the Rio All Suite Hotel and Casino in Las Vegas, Nevada.
+There were a record 78 bracelet events.
 The $10,000 No Limit Hold'em Main Event began on July 2 and concluded on July 15.

-The Main Event, as well as the Big One for One Drop, were again streamed in their entirety on ESPN and Poker Central.
+The main event, as well as the Big One for One Drop, were again streamed in their entirety on ESPN and Poker Central.

-The 2018 World Series of Poker featured the announced retirement of ten-time bracelet winner and Poker Hall of Fame member Doyle Brunson from tournament poker, an announcement that came after he registered for the $10,000 No Limit 2-7 Lowball Draw Championship (Event 23).
-Brunson made the final table of the event and finished in sixth place.
+The event saw the retirement of ten-time bracelet winner and Poker Hall of Fame member Doyle Brunson from tournament poker.
+He announced his retirement after registering for the $10,000 No Limit 2-7 Lowball Draw Championship (Event 23).
+He made the final table of the event and finished in sixth place.

 Schedule changes

 The World Series of Poker introduced the Big Blind Ante to eight events.
 This format made the big blind pay the ante for the entire table.
 It was utilized for events 13, 20, 45, 54, 74, 77 and 78.